 These are just some examples of Medicare fraud or billing fraud.
 Patients are often on the front lines when it comes to noticing these fraudulent practices.
 Sometimes billing errors occur.
 If you notice a billing error, you can always call your doctor and ask about your bill.
 Sometimes these errors are rectified with a simple phone call.

 Health care workers and those in the medical field, or those in billing departments may also sometimes witness firsthand these fraudulent practices.
 If you notice Medicare billing fraud, either because you are victim of fraud or because your employer is asking you to do illegal things, you may have the ability to bring forth a False Claims Act lawsuit and potentially receive a reward for speaking up.
-The Medicare fraud lawyer at the Law Offices of Gary A. Costales, P.A. in Boca Raton, Florida may be able to help you if you believe you have been a victim of Medicare fraud or witnessed Medicare fraud take place.
+The Boca Raton Florida Medicare fraud lawyer at the Law Offices of Gary A. Costales, P.A. may be able to help you if you believe you have been a victim of Medicare fraud or witnessed Medicare fraud take place.
 You may even be able to receive a reward for speaking up under the False Claims Act.